Skip to Main Content

 Law Reports are also referred as Law Reporters or a Law Report Series.

-Down the track, an Unreported Judgment may subsequently be reported in one or more Law Report, if it is deemed important by the Judges or changes a significant point of law.
+We have found out that an Unreported Judgment may subsequently be reported in one or more Law Report, if it is deemed important by the Judges, or if it changes a significant point of law.

-Depending on the Publisher, the Report is either arranged by year, presented in round or square brackets (the importance of this is explained more later!) or by volume number.
+Depending on the Publisher, the Report is either arranged by year, presented in round or square brackets or by volume number.
 The Law Report that forms part of the Citation is abbreviated.
 Here are a couple of examples:

 • Fraser v Vitkus [1990] VR 125 - the Victorian Reports are organised by year, so the year is presented in square brackets.